Chart Color Schemes

 Bellingen features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 69.7% of all households, including 26.5% couples with children, 28.1% couples without children, and 14.0% single parent families.
-Non-family households account for the remaining 30.3%, with lone person households at 26.2% and group households comprising 4.3%.
-The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.
+Family households dominate at 69.7% of all households, comprising 26.5% couples with children, 28.1% couples without children, and 14.0% single parent families.
+Non-family households make up the remaining 30.3%, with lone person households at 26.2% and group households comprising 4.3% of the total.
+The median household size of 2.5 people is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households